pingcap/blog/2017-06-27-refactor-builtin.md

 #### <span id="final"> Test the implementation of `LENGTH` at the SQL level </span>

-Finally let’s look at [`executor/executor_test.go`](https://github.com/pingcap/tidb/blob/master/expression/evaluator_test.go) and test the implementation of `LENGTH` at the SQL level:
+Finally let's look at [`executor/executor_test.go`](https://github.com/pingcap/tidb/blob/master/expression/evaluator_test.go) and test the implementation of `LENGTH` at the SQL level:

 ```go
 // Tests for string built-in functions can be added in the following method: